BE Juniors seeking to pursue exceptionally in-depth research and scientific communication will have the opportunity to pursue an Undergraduate Thesis.

 - and receive support in formalizing your research, potentially enabling publication.

-For questions, please contact the BE Academic Office, Undergraduate Programs at email@example.com.
+For questions, please contact the BE Academic Office at email@example.com.

 What are the eligibility requirements for applying to do a thesis?